sitegeist/Sitegeist.Monocle/README.md

         height: 600

     preview:
-      # the path the styleguide will show at start
+      # the prototype the styleguide will render at start
-      defaultPath: 'atoms'
+      defaultPrototypeName: 'Vendor.Site:Component.Template.Default'

       # the resources that are loaded in the preview iFrames
       additionalResources:
         styleSheets: